HugoBlox/theme-academic-cv/content/project/example/index.md

 ---
 title: Future Circular Collider and Next Generation Light Sources
 summary: The e+/e- Future Circular Collider (FCC-ee) is currently favoured as the most likely next flagship collider project to follow on from the Large Hadron Collider (LHC) at CERN.
-At 90-km in circumference, FCC-ee aims to reach unprecedented luminosity.At the same time, the Accelerator Physics group at the Australian Synchrotron is currently developing a new, next generation synchrotron light source design called AS2, which will achieve orders of magnitude greater brilliance X-rays for the user community.
+At the same time, the Accelerator Physics group at the Australian Synchrotron is currently developing a new, next generation synchrotron light source design, which will achieve orders of magnitude greater brilliance X-rays for the user community.

 tags:
   - Rings